agu-oli/get-around-project/README.md

 #### The API /Predictprice endpoint takes the above-mentioned information as input and returns the predicted rental price of the car.

-  -The output is JSON object with the predicted price.
+  -The output is a JSON object with the predicted price.
       Example: {"predicted_price": 49.99}